 Here are some questions/answers that we are frequently asked.
-If you have additional questions that aren't covered here, please feel free to give us a call at Animal Hospital of Warwick.
+If you have additional questions that aren't covered here, please feel free to give us a call at (215) 343-5300.

-Our hospital is open Monday, Tuesday & Thursday 8 AM to 8 PM, Wednesday 8 AM-5PM and Friday 8 AM-6PM.
+Our hospital is open Monday to Friday (8 AM-6PM).
 On Saturdays we are open from 9 AM-1PM.
 The hospital is closed on Sundays.

 2. Do I need to have an appointment?